 In the opinion of management, the accompanying unaudited condensed consolidated financial statements have been prepared on a basis consistent with the Company's December 31, 2023 audited consolidated financial statements, and include all adjustments, consisting of only normal recurring adjustments, necessary to fairly state the information set forth therein.
 These condensed consolidated financial statements have been prepared in accordance with SEC rules for interim financial information, and, therefore, omit certain information and footnote disclosures necessary to present such statements in accordance with GAAP.
 The preparation of these condensed consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, expenses and the related disclosures at the date of the financial statements and during the reporting period.
 Actual results could materially differ from these estimates.
-These condensed consolidated balance sheet as of December 31, 2023 has been derived from the audited consolidated financial statements at these store statements at the date but does not include all information and footnotes required by GAAP for a complete set of financial statements.
-The results of operations for the three months ended March 31, 2024, may not be indicative of the results to be expected for the entire year or any future periods.
+These condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in the Company's 2023 Form 10-K. The accompanying condensed consolidated balance sheet as of December 31, 2023 has been derived from the audited consolidated financial statements at that date but does not include all information and footnotes required by GAAP for a complete set of financial statements.
+The results of operations for the three and six months ended June 30, 2024, may not be indicative of the results to be expected for the entire year or any future periods.